Urinary bladder trauma

 Bladder trauma can be categorized into five types depending on the location and extent of the rupture:

-This is commonly seen but not classed as true rupture, since it involves an incomplete tear of the mucosa.
+This is commonly seen but not classed as true rupture, since it involves an incomplete mucosa tear.
 It is equivalent to an intramural hematoma.

 Also known as interstitial rupture, this is rare.
 It is caused by a tear in the serosal surface without a complete tear in the bladder wall.

-Occurs in approximately ~15% (range 10-20%) of major bladder injuries, and typically is the result of a direct blow to the already distended bladder.
+Occurs in approximately ~15% (range 10-20%) of major bladder injuries, typically resulting from a direct blow to the distended bladder.
 It typically occurs at the dome of the bladder.
-It can also be the result of penetrating trauma, or iatrogenic as a consequence of cystoscopy or surgery.
-Cystography demonstrates intraperitoneal contrast material around bowel loops, between mesenteric folds and in the paracolic gutters.
+It can also result from penetrating trauma, or iatrogenic as a consequence of cystoscopy or surgery.
+Cystography demonstrates intraperitoneal contrast material around bowel loops, between mesenteric folds and the paracolic gutters.
 Treatment is surgical repair.

 Simultaneous intraperitoneal and extraperitoneal injury.
 Cystography usually demonstrates extravasation patterns that are typical for both types of injury.